 - Test if the pen writes smoothly and continuously without breaks or blots on the paper.

-- Test if the ink on paper dries quickly as per requirement (assume less than 1 second as per requirement).
+- Test if the ink on the paper dries quickly (assume less than 1 second as per requirement).

 - Test if the thickness of the line drawn by the pen tip is as per specification (0.4 mm, etc.).

 - Keep the pen’s ballpoint in contact with the paper for a considerable amount of time and check if the inkblots.

-- Write on different types of paper (smooth, rough, cardboard, etc.) and confirm the pen writes correctly on all types of paper.
+- Write on different types of paper (smooth, rough, cardboard, etc.) and confirm the pen writes correctly on all types.

 - Check if the pen cap has a gripper so the user can firmly plug the pen into the shirt pocket.

 - Test if the ink is waterproof.
 Write on paper, dip the paper in water, and check if the writing/ink has faded or smudged.

-- Verify that the ink used does not have a foul odor because of the chemicals used in ink.
+- Verify that the ink used does not have a foul odor because of the chemicals used in the ink.

 - The check weight of the pen is as per requirements.

 - Test pens can be used for writing with angles like straight, slant, etc. Different writing angles should not.

 - Impact the quality of the impression made on the paper, nor should the pen tip be damaged.

 Validate dimensions (length, circumference) and pen weights are per specifications.